-The system has support for a vertical low profile Innodisk SATA Disk-on-Module (DOM) device.
+The system has support for up to two vertical low profile Innodisk\ SATA Disk-on-Module (DOM) devices.

-The SATA DOM plugs directly into the 7-pin AHCI SATA port on the server board, which provides both power and I/O signals.
+Each installed SATA DOM plugs directly into one of the 7-pin AHCI SATA ports on the server board, which provide both power and I/O signals.

 Figure 33.
-InnoDisk Low Profile SATA DOM
+InnoDisk\ Low Profile SATA DOM